These Better Together mother-daughter nurses provide exceptional Emergency care

 Inspiring care comes from inspiring stories and inspiring examples—mother to daughter, colleague to colleague.
 “Growing up I liked hearing my mom’s stories,” says Sydney, “and I saw how happy she was providing emergency care with an amazing team.”
 So Sydney went into nursing, too.
 After nursing school she was hired as a cardiac nurse, which “was a great experience,” she explains, “but I always wanted to be an ED nurse,” which she recently became.

 Emergency Department Challenges

-The Credit Valley Hospital’s ED is over thirty years old and was only ever meant to see a maximum of 50,000 patients a year.
+The Credit Valley Hospital’s ED, where Barb works every day, is over thirty years old and was only ever meant to see a maximum of 50,000 patients a year.
 It was designed to meet the health care needs of the past—a time when patient volumes were low and patient care less complex.

 Barb threw herself into her role and devoted herself to committees and projects to improve the ED.
 “I got actively involved in everything,” she recalls.

 “We love the whole ED team,” observes Sydney.
 “They’re like a second family to us.”
 One reason they feel such warmth for their team is because of the mentorship of Carol Mifsud, a long-time ED charge nurse with a reputation for guiding new nurses.
 “On my very first day, Carol acted as my mentor,” remembers Barb, appreciatively.